Vitamins and Minerals Your Mouth Craves

 Vitamin D is one of the most important vitamins for your oral health.
 It is the vitamin that supports the absorption of calcium.
 Vitamin D and calcium work together to strengthen your teeth, reducing your risk for tooth decay.

-You can find vitamin D in fatty fish like salmon, egg yolks, and fortified foods like milk and orange juice.
+You can find vitamin D in fatty fish like salmon, and egg yolks, and fortified foods like milk and orange juice.
 If you get your dose of vitamin D from the sun, make sure to slather on the SPF to protect your skin.